+Other dates sometimes available on request for private groups

-FLIGHTS & TRAVEL INFORMATION British Airways currently have daily direct flights from London to Buenos Aires, usually leaving London Heathrow at about 21.00 arriving Buenos Aires at about 08.00 the next day.
+FLIGHTS & TRAVEL INFORMATION

+British Airways currently have daily flights from London to Buenos Aires (touching down in Rio de Janeiro), usually leaving London Heathrow at about 22.00 arriving Buenos Aires at about 11.00 the next day.
 Iberia and Aerolineas Argentinas also have daily flights from London to Buenos Aires with a change in Madrid.
 Other options include LATAM, Air France and Lufthansa, or via the USA.
-Fares start at about £850 per person economy return London to Buenos Aires although this will vary depending on the carrier, date required, availability and how long in advance you book.
+Fares start at about £900 per person economy return London to Buenos Aires although this will vary depending on the carrier, date required, availability and how long in advance you book.
 Please call us for more flight information or if you would like a fare quote.
 We would be happy to book flights for you (our ATOL number for flight sales is 6213).

-Domestic flights are best booked in conjunction with international tickets (but can be organised for you if necessary).
+Domestic flights are best booked in conjunction with international tickets.
 For the domestic flights Buenos Aires to San Martin & Bariloche to Buenos Aires budget around \$600 USD return although you always need to confirm on booking.
-Meeting and transfers in San Martin / to Bariloche are usually arranged to combine with the following Aerolineas Argentinas flights: IN: departs Buenos Aires AEP 10:05 / arrives San Martin de los Andes CPC 12:25 OUT: Departs Bariloche BRC 15:25 / arrives Buenos Aires AEP 18:30 NB Aerolineas change timings quite regularly IMPORTANT Please check with us before booking domestic flights as we try to co-ordinate so that everyone is on the same flight.
-GENERAL VISA & HEALTH INFORMATION NB this is a brief outline - further information will be sent to you if you make a confirmed booking) Visas If you hold a full British Passport and are visiting Argentina for less than 3 months, you do not need to arrange a visa in advance although visa requirements are always subject to change and you should always check up to date requirements before you travel Health No jabs are required as a condition of entry into Argentina from the UK and Europe.
+Meeting and transfers in San Martin / to Bariloche are usually arranged to combine with the following Aerolineas Argentinas flights:

+IN: departs Buenos Aires AEP 11:50 / arrives San Martin de los Andes CPC 14:10

+OUT: Departs Bariloche BRC 14:30 / arrives Buenos Aires AEP 16:40

+NB Aerolineas change timings quite regularly

+IMPORTANT Please check with us before booking domestic flights as we try to co-ordinate so that everyone is on the same flight.

+GENERAL VISA & HEALTH INFORMATION

+NB this is a brief outline - further information will be sent to you if you make a confirmed booking)

+Visas If you hold a full British Passport and are visiting Argentina for less than 3 months, you do not need to arrange a visa in advance although visa requirements are always subject to change and you should always check up to date requirements before you travel

+Health No jabs are required as a condition of entry into Argentina from the UK and Europe.
 The TravelHealthPro website (NaTHNaC) recommends you ensure you are up to date with Tetanus.
 For some travelers (normally if traveling around or longer stay), innoculation against Typhoid, Hepatitis A and B and perhaps Rabies can be suggested.
 You should visit your GP or a travel clinic for advice about 4 weeks before departure.

-(DRAFT 13/10/2023)
+(DRAFT 11/12/2024)